payatu/vuln-nodejs-app/solutions/solutions.md

 ## 9. SSRF via PDF generator

-Application is using html-pdf-node package to generate ticket pdf which takes HTML page as an input and generates the PDF but application is not sanitizing user input before generating the HTML page an attacker can use it to perform the SSRF.
+Application is using html-pdf-node package to generate ticket PDF which takes HTML page as an input and generates the PDF but application is not sanitizing user input before generating the HTML page an attacker can use it to perform the SSRF.

 ### Exploit

-Inject the following payload in the passenger name field to perform the SSRF, change yourwebsite.com to your web server to receive callback to confirm the SSRF.
+Inject the following payload in the passenger name field to perform the SSRF and don't forget to change yourwebsite.com to your webserver to receive a callback

 ```
 <iframe src="http://yourwebsite.com/asdf"/>